-A patent application is an important step in protecting your intellectual property rights.
-While the process can seem overly complicated, it’s important to understand the basics of a patent application before you file.
+A patent application is an important step in securing and protecting your intellectual property rights.
+While the process can seem overly complicated, it is important to understand the basics of a patent application before you file.
 Learn more about the application process below.

 What Is a Patent?